JanaeA/gamemod-q2/README.md

 # Quake 2 Project

 Overview:
 The object of this game mod is to add features found in the famous team-based shooter game: Overwatch.
-Although the multiplayer ability could not be implemented, other aspects were included.
 These features are mentioned below.
-This mod pack requires the mod pack folder with custom .def and .gui files.\
+This mod pack requires the mod pack folder with the gamex86.dll file.

 Personal Deliverables
 - Create 3 overwatch heroes with special abilities and weapons (class and weapons)